Nico-Curti/plasticity/README.md

 > If the already installed version of `setuptools` is `>= 50.*` you can find some troubles during the installation of our package (ref. [issue](https://github.com/Nico-Curti/rFBP/issues/5)).
 > We suggest to temporary downgrade the `setuptools` version to `49.3.0` to workaround this `setuptools` issue.

+**Note:** The requirement of the `Eigen3` library is mandatory also for the `Cython` installation!
+Make sure to have installed all the requirements before running the `setup.py` command.

 ## Efficiency

 ![Comparison of time performances between the pure-`Python` implementation and `Cython` version of the `BCM` model varying the input dimension sizes (number of samples and number of features).
 For each input configuration 10 runs of both algorithm were performed keeping fixed all the other parameters.
 In the simulation we used 10 epochs and a SGD optimization algorithm.](./img/BCM_timing.png)